This entry describes the kind of spatulas used as food “scrapers.” For other meanings of the word “spatula”, see the main entry on Spatulas.

 Not all rubber and plastic ones are overly heat proof.
-Unless you know for sure it's heat resistant, don't use a Rubber Spatula for stirring food while it's cooking.
-Newer ones may be from 350 to 550 F (175 to 290 C), which is much better than the ones still hanging around unused in drawers from the 1970s and 1980s.
-Some brands, such as Le Creuset (made of "medical grade silicone"), say they are even good up to 800 F (425 C.) Still, you may not wish to push your luck and let it rest in a frying pan.
-Of course, hardly any of them actually have printed right on them what temperature they are good up to, so you're stuffed if someone else in your house opened the packaging and threw it away.
+Unless you know for sure it’s heat resistant, don’t use a rubber spatula for stirring food while it’s cooking.
+Newer ones may be heat-safe from 175 to 290 C (350 to 550 F), which is much better than the ones still hanging around unused in drawers from the 1970s and 1980s.
+Some brands, such as Le Creuset (made of “medical grade silicone”), say they are even good up to 425 C (800 F.) Still, you may not wish to push your luck and let it rest in a frying pan.
+Of course, hardly any of them actually have printed right on them what temperature they are good up to, so you’re stuffed if someone else in your house opened the packaging and threw it away.

 Ideally, when buying one, aim for one that is heat resistant to the higher end of the range.
 Don’t take it for granted that they all have the same heat resistance.

 Some sauces (such as tomato sauce) or even tinned condensed vegetable soup can stain white plastic tipped spatulas, leaving them kind of orange.
 However, with repeated use, and repeated trips through a dishwasher, the stain often disappears over time.